GauthamYerroju/GauthamYerroju.github.io/_posts/2020-02-16-javascript-quick-reference.md

 let whoAmI = outer()
-// outer finished executing here, but... whoAmI.sayMyName() // prints 'You are Hiesenberg', accessing gth ename variable of outer()
+// outer finished executing here, but... whoAmI.sayMyName() // prints 'You are Hiesenberg', accessing the "name" variable of outer()
 ```

 This trick is apparently used to implement private variables in JS.